jgphilpott/polyplot/docs/devops/deploy/README.md

 docker-compose stop
 ```

-:warning: ~ **The first deployment will take more time because the app needs to download several GB of data and write a few GB of data to the database but this is only necessary once.**
+:warning: **The first deployment will take more time because the app needs to download several GB of data and write a few GB of data to the database but this is only necessary once.**

 # Notes

-The compose commands mentioned above will launch three containers; a MongoDB container on port `27017`, a Jupyter Notebook container on port `8888` and the main Polyplot container on port `5000`.
-If you want to view the status of your containers use:
+The docker compose commands mentioned above will launch three containers; a MongoDB container on port `27017`, a Jupyter Notebook container on port `8888` and the main Polyplot container on port `5000`.
+If you want to view the status of your containers use the command:

 ```
 docker container ls